Fit in 30 (HEAL)

 Being active has improved not only Sanjay’s health but his productivity at work, reduced stress and anxiety and improved his self-confidence.

 His positive behaviours have also encouraged colleagues and friends to eat better and move more.
-They now come to him for advice on how to Fit in 30 of physical activity into their routine and eat healthy.
+They now come to him for advice on how to Fit in 30 in their routine and eat healthy.

 Benefits of cardiovascular fitness